imhilla/blogapp/README.md

 - Now we can now use the codes

-## Congratulation!
+### Congratulation!
 Now You Can Start Using the Blog App
----

 ## Features

 In this version release, we will check the following issues:

 - Editing and deleting comments
 - Adding images
 - Writing articles
 - Adding comments
-	- Tagging.
+- Tagging
----

 ## Built With